ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 I obtained the first place in the ACM student research competition at [Modularity'16](http://2016.modularity.info/) where this work was presented.
 Different aspects of this work were presented in three workshops at Modularity'16.
 More information and resources are available [here](/about#presentations).

 The AspectJ compiler (ajc) was modified to support these languages.
-The compiler development for better support of *Language-Oriented Modularization (LOM)*, a methodology that promotes the development and use of DSALs as part of the software modularization process, is a work-in-progress.
+The compiler development for better support for *Language-Oriented Modularization (LOM)*, a methodology that promotes the development and use of DSALs as part of the software modularization process, is a work-in-progress.